RVEPRTY/PRTY-Source-Code/README.md

 # PRTY Source Code

+This is the a main code of the website "PRTY".
+If anyone wants to use this code, you can fork it, this code IS open source.
+This can be deployed.

-Only can be editted by rveprty. or rveprty.main
+DM either rveprty. or rveprty.main if you have any questions.

+-RVEPRTY